UDOOboard/Neo-Docs/docs/01_Introduction/00_Introduction.md

 # UDOO NEO
-**UDOO NEO** is an all-in-one open hardware low-cost computer equipped with a Freescale&trade; i.MX 6SoloX applications processor for Android and Linux.
+**UDOO NEO** is an all-in-one open hardware low-cost computer equipped with a NXP&trade; i.MX 6SoloX applications processor for Android and Linux.

 UDOO NEO embeds two cores on the same processor: a powerful 1GHz ARM® Cortex-A9, and an ARM Cortex-M4 I/O real-time co-processor that can run up to 200Mhz.

-While the Cortex-A9 can run both Android Lollipop and [UDOObuntu](../Software_&_Operating_Systems/UDOObuntu.html) 2 - a dedicated Ubuntu-based Linux distro - the Cortex-M4 allows easy access to a full-stack Arduino&trade; environment.
+While the Cortex-A9 can run both Android Lollipop and [UDOObuntu 2](../Software_&_Operating_Systems/UDOObuntu.html) - a dedicated Ubuntu-based Linux distro - the Cortex-M4 allows easy access to a full-stack Arduino&trade; environment.
 The snap-in connector ensures a plug-and-play interaction with most sensors and actuators.

 Thanks to its embedded 9-axis motion sensors and a Wi-Fi + Bluetooth 4.0 module, the board is ideal to create robots, drones and rovers as well as any Mobile IoT project you can imagine.